jhnwu3/BioNetGMMFit/README.md

     make sure to unzip the directory before use.

-2. Open the default (or WSL) terminal in the directory and install Eigen and Boost C++ libraries by running the install shell script by typing in the terminal

-        source install.sh

-    Make sure you run it with admin access.

-3. Then, make sure you're still in the newly created repo directory
+2. Then, make sure you're still in the newly created repo directory

         cd CyGMM

-4. By default, parameters for the 3 protein linear system are provided and simulated with a pre-defined evolution matrix defined in system.cpp in the main directory, hence to get started, simply run the run shell script to begin:
+3. By default, parameters for the 3 protein linear system are provided and simulated with a pre-defined evolution matrix defined in system.cpp in the main directory, hence to get started, simply run the run shell script to begin:

         source run.sh

-5. All output (final estimate of rate constants) is recorded in **out.txt**
+4. All output (final estimate of rate constants) is recorded in **out.txt**

+### Docker  <a name="docker"></a>

 ## Prequisites <a name="prq"></a>